Lorne Michaels: Saturday Night Live

-In 1975, Michaels created (with fellow NBC employee Dick Ebersol and president of the network Herb Schlosser) the TV show NBC's Saturday Night, which in 1977 changed its name to Saturday Night Live (initially there was a name conflict with an ABC show titled Saturday Night Live with Howard Cosell, which debuted September 20, 1975, and was cancelled on January 17, 1976).
+In 1975, Michaels created (with fellow NBC employee Dick Ebersol and president of the network Herb Schlosser) the television show NBC's Saturday Night, which in 1977 changed its name to Saturday Night Live (initially there was a name conflict with an ABC show titled Saturday Night Live with Howard Cosell, which debuted September 20, 1975, and was cancelled on January 17, 1976).
 The show, which is performed live in front of a studio audience, immediately established a reputation for being cutting-edge and unpredictable.
 It became a vehicle for launching the careers of some of the most successful comedians in the United States.

 Originally the producer of the show, Michaels was also a writer and later became executive producer.
 He occasionally appears on-screen as well, where he is known for his deadpan humor.
 Throughout the show's history, SNL has been nominated for more than 156 Emmy Awards and has won 36.
 It has consistently been one of the highest-rated late-night television programs.
 Michaels has been with SNL for all seasons except for his hiatus in the early 1980s (seasons 6–10).

-His daughter, Sophie, has appeared in episodes, one of which was during the show's 30th season hosted by Johnny Knoxville during the monologue when Lorne introduces Johnny Knoxville to his daughter and Sophie shocks Knoxville with a taser.
-She also appeared in a sketch about underage drinking when Zac Efron hosted the show.

-Perhaps Michaels's best-known appearance occurred in the first season when he offered The Beatles $3,000 (a deliberately paltry sum) to reunite on the show.
-He later increased his offer to $3,200, but the money was never claimed.
-According to an interview in Playboy magazine, John Lennon and Paul McCartney happened to be in New York City that night and wanted to see the show.
-They very nearly went, but changed their minds as it was getting too late to get to the show on time, and they were both tired.
-This near-reunion was the basis for the TV movie Two of Us.
-On the November 20, 1976, show, musical guest George Harrison appeared, but Michaels told him the offer was conditional on all four members of the group showing up, not just any Beatle.
-Harrison told Michaels his refusal to pay him his share is "chintzy," and Michaels countered by saying, "The Beatles don't have to split the money equally.
-They can give, say, Ringo less if they want."
+Michaels appeared in the show during the first season, where he offered The Beatles US $3000 to reunite on the show.
+He later increased his offer to US $3200, but the money was never claimed.
+According to an interview with John Lennon in Playboy magazine, Lennon and Paul McCartney were in New York City that night and happened to see the program.
+They contemplated going onto the show as a joke but decided against it though, as it was too late to get there in time, and they were both tired.
+This near-reunion was the basis for the television movie Two of Us.
+On the episode airing November 20, 1976, musical guest George Harrison appeared and attempted to collect the money, but Michaels told him the offer was conditional on all four members of the group showing up rather than just any Beatle.